Hosted Regions in OSGrid

 • Web portal with service management tool for our customers

-• Search, groups, offline messages, voice and money (PayPal)
+• Search, groups, offline messages, voice and money (PayPal), HyperGrid

 We offer the following region types, where the minimum renting duration is 3 months.

-Regions for shops and event areas – many prims, scripts and many visitors
+Regions for business and event areas – allows many prims, scripts and visitors

 If you are interested, you can order a region on our web site.
 I am happy to answer any questions.